Haunted Brooklyn Guide: Creepiest Spots to Run By

 Brooklyn is a borough with a long, violent history.
 The Battle of Brooklyn in 1776 was a key battle in the Revolutionary War, where thousands of American soldiers were slain and imprisoned by the British.
 Over 11,500 American prisoners were tortured and killed in the British prison ships in the Brooklyn Navy Yard.
 There is now a monument in Ft.
 Greene Park to honor the fallen troops, the Prison Ship Martyrs’ Monument.

 Brooklyn also has a bloody history of mafia violence, executions, and gang warfare.
-Add to this the turbulent living conditions of the thousands of workers who worked on the Brooklyn waterfront in the 19th and 20th centuries, and it’s no surprise that bodies and lost souls can be found all over Brooklyn.
+Add to this the turbulent living conditions of the thousands of workers who worked on the Brooklyn waterfront in the 19th and 20th centuries, and it’s no surprise that bodies and lost souls of locals can be found all over Brooklyn.

 Brooklyn Bridge